AssemblyScript/assemblyscript/README.md

 **AssemblyScript** is a new compiler targeting [WebAssembly](http://webassembly.org) while utilizing [TypeScript](http://www.typescriptlang.org)'s syntax and [node](https://nodejs.org)'s vibrant ecosystem.
 Instead of requiring complex toolchains to set up, you can simply `npm install` it - or run it in a browser.

-By compiling a variant of TypeScript to [Binaryen](https://github.com/WebAssembly/binaryen) IR, the resulting module can be validated, optimized, emitted in WebAssembly text or binary format and converted to [asm.js](http://asmjs.org) as a polyfill.
+By compiling syntactially but not necessarily semantically valid TypeScript to [Binaryen](https://github.com/WebAssembly/binaryen) IR, the resulting module can be validated, optimized, emitted in WebAssembly text or binary format and converted to [asm.js](http://asmjs.org) as a polyfill.

-The compiler itself is written in "portable AssemblyScript" so it can be compiled to both JavaScript using `tsc` and, eventually, to WebAssembly using `asc`.
+The compiler itself utilizies "portable definitions" so it can be compiled to both JavaScript using `tsc` and, eventually, to WebAssembly using `asc`.

 Development status
 ------------------